CSCoursework/cs-battleships/.github/WRITEUP.md

 ## Displaying the ocean

 Creating and storing the ocean is all well and good, but at the moment there's no way for the user to see it.
-For this, I think we need a new function.
+For this, we create a new function.

 ```go
 func ShowOcean(ocean [][]models.OceanCell) {